-Therefore, during the “CASTING & LAUNCH” phase, is important to find all the necessary information and ensure that everyone is working in the same direction.
-Here I leave my methodology to avoid any misunderstandings :
+Therefore, during the «CASTING & LAUNCH» It is essential to retrieve all the necessary information and make sure that everyone is working in the same direction.
+Here I leave you my methodology to tackle any misunderstanding :

 THE STORY : Watch the sequence or animatic and prepare to speak to the director.

 Have I watched the latest version of the sequence and understood what is his purpose in the story?

 Did I understood the purpose of my shot in the story?

 THE SEQUENCE : Have a look at the storyboards